ariszi/ShareApp/README.md

 User on boarding flow
 ==================================
-In this documentation i m going to mentions some of the architectures, frameworks, librarys, conventions, etc that i m going to use in order to complete this project.
+In this documentation i m going to mentions some of the architectures, frameworks, libraries, conventions, etc that i m going to use in order to complete this project.

 # Commit convention Overview